jhalmu/chart-sivut/README.md

 ### 4.10.22

 - Started to make differend Charts.
 Problem to solve: Data is in json, one json-block is one chart.
 And chart's have differend chart-bases like Bar and Line etc. I dont' want to make to every chart theirs own queryes.
 Maeby I have to until I have non-gummy solution.

+### 6.10.22

+- React-Chart.js have made my beard gray.
+Found way to have default values, but reality is so, that this do not suit best for purpose I making it.
+So.
+I have to try recharts, because that have more logic and propably less-complex to build.
+I have only so much braincells and synapses between them to use.
+For this project data can be complicated and change on the fly.